 Human teeth are exceptionally strong, but they can still chip, fracture, or crack.
 Chewing hard foods, using your teeth to open bottles, and playing sports without a mouth guard can result in a broken or chipped tooth that is painful and makes you feel self-conscious.
 When a tooth is injured, it’s important to know how to prevent further damage.
-You should see your dentist in Baltimore as soon as possible to improve your chances of saving a broken or chipped tooth.
+You should see your dentist in The Village of Cross Keys as soon as possible to improve your chances of saving a broken or chipped tooth.
 The following tips can help you manage the situation until you can obtain professional treatment.

 Understanding Broken, Cracked, and Chipped Teeth